jyangfsu/geochemical-t-SNE/README.md

-# Applications of t-SNE on Geochemical data
+# Applications of t-SNE on Geochemical Data

 The respiratory provides the codes and associated data sets on applications of t-SNE on geochemical data.
 This respiratory has been used to generate the results in: